bundlecraft-io/bundlecraft/README.md

 ### Craft Config (`config/crafts/*.yaml`)

 Defines **how** bundles are built in a specific context, including secrets, output path, global filters, and format behavior.

+These configuration files are your **customized certificate trust bundles.**

+It defines how BundleCraft (based on the certificate source configurations from `config/bundles/`) will build, merge, package, and prepare your trust bundle files for distribution.
+These are essentially your environment specific configuration files.

+Additional build filters, verification guardrails, packaging settings, and formatting options can be specified here.

 ```yaml
 name: Example Craft